nshawcroft/it567-assignment3/README.md

 -[scan type].
 Which type of scan to do.
 Can be tcp, udp, or icmp

 Requirements met for additional points:
-Reading a text file of host IP’s AND reading a range from the command line Allow multiple ports to be specified
+Reading a text file of host IP’s AND reading a range from the command line, Allow multiple ports to be specified,
-ICMP, TCP, and UDP scans
+ICMP, TCP, and UDP scans,
-Traceroute
+Traceroute,
-HTML report
+HTML report,